-• Amidst the possibility of accelerated inflation owing to natural and external shocks, the priority is to ensure food security and proper nutrition, especially among the most vulnerable (Subchapter 3.1).
-A sufficient and stable supply of food will be ensured, primarily through improved productivity of agrifood systems, including storage, transport, and logistics.
-Measures to prevent and address wasting, stunting, and obesity will be implemented through supplementary feeding, nutrition education, and nutrition promotion campaigns.
-Social protection systems will be strengthened (Subchapter 3.2).
-There will be programs to reduce the risks faced by specific vulnerable groups (persons with disability, women, children, indigenous persons, persons in geographically isolated and disadvantaged areas [GIDA], migrant workers, etc.), and to mitigate the impact in case the risk materializes.
-A universal, modern, and integrated SP system will be established to improve targeting, rationalize interventions, and facilitate the timely delivery of SP services.
+- Amidst the possibility of accelerated inflation owing to natural and external shocks, the priority is to ensure food security and proper nutrition, especially among the most vulnerable (Subchapter 3.1).
+A sufficient and stable supply of food will be ensured, primarily through improved productivity of agri-food systems, including storage, transport, and logistics.
+Measures to prevent and address wasting, stunting, and obesity will be implemented through supplementary feeding, nutrition education, and nutrition promotion campaigns. - Social protection systems will be strengthened (Subchapter 3.2).
+SP programs will be enhanced to reduce the risks faced by Filipinos, and mitigate the impact of shocks.
+Critical to this is the establishment of a universal, modern, and integrated SP system to improve targeting, rationalize interventions, and facilitate the timely delivery of SP services.